-The compensation committee of the Company ("Compensation Committee"), consisting of Messrs.
-Agro, Harvey and McInnis, is responsible for determining the compensation to be paid to the officers and directors of the Company, and for reviewing the Named Executive Officers' ("NEOs") recommendations respecting the compensation of consultants to the Company to ensure such compensation reflects the responsibilities and risks associated with each position.
-While determining the compensation of the NEOs"), including the Chief Executive Officer, is subjective, the directors of the Company, as a whole, will consider, among other things: (i) providing fair and competitive compensation compared to the remuneration paid by a peer group of companies including Alexco Resource Corp., Andina Minerals Inc., Carpathian Gold Inc., International Tower Hills Mines Ltd., St. Andrew Goldfields Ltd., Yukon-Nevada Gold Corp., Exeter Resource Corporation, and Queenston Mining Inc. (collectively, the "Peer Companies") which are similarly placed within the same business as the Company; (ii) balancing the interests of the NEOs and the shareholders of the Company; and (iii) rewarding performance with respect to operations in general.
+While determining the compensation of the NEOs is subjective, for the calendar year 2011, the directors of the Company, as a whole considered, among other things: (i) providing fair and competitive compensation compared to the remuneration paid by a peer group of companies including Alexco Resource Corp., Andina Minerals Inc., Carpathian Gold Inc., Exeter Resource Corporation, Guyana Goldfields Inc., International Tower Hill Mines Ltd., Queenston Mining Inc., St. Andrew Goldfields Ltd., and Yukon-Nevada Gold Corp., (collectively, the "Peer Companies") which were similarly placed within the same business as the Company; (ii) balancing the interests of the NEOs and the shareholders of the Company; and (iii) rewarding performance with respect to operations and the corporation in general.

 The directors of the Company, as a whole, are responsible for, among other things: (i) reviewing corporate goals and objectives relevant to the NEO's compensation and evaluating the NEO's performance in light of those corporate goals and objectives; (ii) reviewing the compensation of other consultants and non-executive directors of the Company; (iii) reviewing the Company's stock option plan and (iv) reviewing any executive compensation disclosure prior to the Company publicly disclosing such information.
-When reviewing the compensation of consultants to the Company, the directors of the Company, as a whole, consider the following objectives: (i) to engage individuals critical to the growth and success of the Company; (ii) to reward performance of individuals by recognizing their contributions to the Company's growth and achievements; and (iii) to compensate individuals based on their performance and, to the extent applicable, on similar compensation for companies at a comparable state of development.